 Responding to COVID-19

-Our COVID-19 incident management team, established in early 2020 in response to the State Government’s declaration of a State of Emergency, continued to support schools to implement measures in accordance with health advice to ensure they were safe and clean for students and staff.
+Our COVID‑19 Incident Management Team, established in early 2020, continued to the end of the 2022 school year, supporting schools to implement measures in accordance with health advice to ensure they remained open.

 We remain committed to providing a safe environment for all staff and students, and continue to act on health advice to take necessary precautions.